 If you are building a community that is public-facing and you believe at least certain segments of content would be useful for others, you must avoid chat apps.
 Chat apps keep your content locked and search engines don’t have any access.

-When your contact has a public appeal create a community using community software.
+When your content has a public appeal create a community using community software.
 If certain segments of the community should be private, leverage a solution that supports a hybrid structure.
 For example, with Tribe, you can build a completely public community, private community, or a mix of both.

 When your content gets indexed by search engines, your community visibility increases.
 This in turn helps you scale your member acquisition via an organic channel.